 - Taro Bubble Tea: One of the most popular boba teas on the market, the taro bubble tea takes on a creamy, purple appearance.
 Taro is a root vegetable of the Araceae plant.
 The best combination to make taro bubble tea is by adding taro powder and green tea leaves.

 - Fruit Tea: This type of tea is more loosely tailored to your tastes with a fruit base and your choice of boba that doesn’t have caffeine.
-An example of a fruit tea is mango bubble tea.
+An example of a fruit tea is mango bubble tea and also peach bubble tea.

 - Brown Sugar Boba Tea: Brown sugar boba tea is a popular bubble tea flavor that combines the aromatic sweetness of brown sugar syrup with the chewy texture of boba pearls.